“Now, more than ever, the corporate strategy for large companies hinges on the people strategy.”

 To achieve the strategic insights listed above, a people strategy platform — at a high level — must include these critical capabilities:

 Now is a great time to be in HR.
-With the CHRO as a key power player in the C-suite, and the rise of the People Strategy Platform to enable strategic excellence, HR organizations have more ability than ever before to create value for the business.
+With the CHRO as a key power player in the C-suite, and the rise of the People Analytics Platform to enable strategic excellence, HR organizations have more ability than ever before to create value for the business.